DEMONSLAYER66/Overseer/Full Directive List.md

   - If you have administrative privileges within your guild, you may remove any user's birthday from the guild, otherwise you may only remove your own.
 ### `/setbirthday`
   - Manually input thy date of birth for the automaton to commit to memory.
-  - Set your birthday for the automaton to wish you the happiest of birthdays and receive a special status for the entire day, if configured using `/birthday`.
+  - Set your birthday for the automaton to wish you the happiest of birthdays and receive a special status for the entire day, if configured using <a href=#birthday>`/birthday`</a>.

 <p align="center">
   <a href=#--directive-categories>⬆ Back to Directive Categories</a>